 Every state has set deadlines for taking legal action in a personal injury claim.
 A person can only file a lawsuit from the date of an accident or injury until a certain amount of years have passed.
 This is called a statute of limitations.
 A statute of repose is a very similar type of restriction, but typically comes with stricter limits.

 It’s up to you to know your statute of limitations and statute of repose deadlines and take swift action to protect your claim following an accident.
-Our Florida personal injury attorneys will guide you through how these actions can affect your personal injury case.
+Our attorneys outline the statute of limitations vs statute of repose below and can guide you through how these actions can affect your personal injury case.

 A statute of limitations is the amount of time you have to file a lawsuit against the individual or entity who is at fault for your accident.
 Under Florida's statute of limitations for personal injury cases, you have four years from the date of the accident to file your case.
 Extensions are possible if you don’t “discover” you have sustained incident-related injuries until much later.
 If you are curious about other exceptions, talk to an attorney for details.